-BREAST LIFT SURGERY (MASTOPEXY)
+BREAST LIFT IN ATLANTA

-The breasts are comprised of ligaments and connective tissue, and as the elasticity of the breast tissue decreases, the ligaments and skin begin to stretch, which can lead to the condition of breast ptosis (the medical term to describe breasts that sag or droop).
+The breasts are composed of ligaments and connective tissue, and as the elasticity of the breast tissue decreases, the ligaments and skin begin to stretch, which can lead to the condition of breast ptosis (the medical term to describe breasts that sag or droop).
 Every woman will experience some degree of breast ptosis as she gets older; however, there are a number of factors that can exacerbate this condition:

 - Breast size (larger breasts tend to sag more than small breasts)

-- Pregnancy and breast feeding
+- Pregnancy and breastfeeding

 - Weight loss—as the breasts decrease in size during the weight reduction process, the skin and ligaments are often unable to conform to the new shape of the smaller breasts, giving the appearance that the breasts are ‘empty’ or sagging.

 Breast lift surgery is designed to treat and correct the condition of breast ptosis by lifting and reinforcing the internal support structures of the breasts.
 Mastopexy procedures can effectively raise the position of the breasts, tighten the surrounding breast tissue, and remove excess skin in order to create the appearance of youthfully firm, perky breasts.
 Breast lifts can also be employed to treat breast-related aesthetic issues such as enlarged areolas, asymmetrical breasts (breasts that are different sizes), and downward-pointing nipples.